Timeseries

 Returns

-Whether ts is contained within the interval of this time series.
+Whether ts is contained within the interval of this series.

 Return type